Errors & Omissions Insurance: Everything You Need to Know

-Errors and Omissions Insurance provides coverage for most every alleged claim that is not considered an intentional act:
+Errors and omissions insurance provides coverage for almost every alleged claim that is not considered an intentional act:

 - Alleged or actual negligence claims